muratk5n/thirdwave/en/README.md

 ---

-They had a seperatist group Tamil Tigers I remember now..
-While in US one of my coworkers was from Sri Lanka and TT symphatizer.
+They had a seperatist group Tamil Tigers..
+While in US one of my coworkers was from Sri Lanka and Tamil Tiger symphatizer.
 The group was defeated later, I looked it up now 2009, with 40,000 ethnic Tamils dead throughout the conflict.
 Getting some carma blowback here?